Library facilities are currently closed but librarians are available to assist you online.

 The formatting of annotated bibliographies can vary.
-UNR recommends the format exhibited in the examples below, but if you are still unsure what format to use, ask your professor.
+The University of Nevada, Reno recommends the format exhibited in the examples below, but if you are still unsure what format to use, ask your professor.

 Most annotations both summarize and evaluate.
 Be sure to check with your professor to know what she or he wants in your annotations.

 A summary describes the source by answering who wrote the document and what their overall argument is.
 You don't need to include every part of their argument; just the parts that are relevant to your topic.

 An evaluation critically assesses the work for accuracy, relevance, and quality.
 Check for any biases, holes, or particular strengths in their argument.
 Try out this Quick-How-To about Evaluating Sources for detailed guidance on assessing a source.